ywatanabe1989/ELMO/docs/dev/blueprint.md

 - **Project-Specific README.md:** Tags cover comprehensive project details, aiding in personal project management.

-- **Forum and Collaboration:** `forum.md` can serve as a space for discussion and collaboration notes relevant to the ninja's involvement in the project.
+- **Forum and Collaboration:** `forum.md` can serve as a space for discussion and collaboration notes relevant to the elmo's involvement in the project.

 ---